“That’s a great cover!” – LAUREN LAVERNE (BBC 6MUSIC)

 Alongside acclaimed New York music maker Jesse Fisher, Sly5thAve released the “Vein Melter” EP on Tru Thoughts in 2015.
 The pair joined forces to cover four tracks from Herbie Hancock’s seminal jazz funk album ‘Head Hunters’, which was met with early support from Gilles Peterson (BBC 6Music) as well as KCRW’s Jeremy Sole and Anthony Valadez and more.

-Sly5thAve is currently living in Brooklyn and in the process of recording a studio album of his orchestral tribute to Dr. Dre, as well as some new compositions which are set for release on Tru Thoughts in the new year.
-Sly5thAve is also a member of Quantic’s live band, and has spent much of the summer touring as well as working on multiple projects with Ghost Note (formed from two members of Snarky Puppy), Strawberry Jam, and funk project Igbo.
+Sly5thAve is currently living in Brooklyn and just released his full length debut on Tru Thoughts "The Invisible Man: An Orchestral Tribute to Dr. Dre".
+In addition to his band IGBO, Sly5thave is a member of Quantic’s live band, and has spent much of the summer touring as well as working on multiple projects with Ghost Note (formed from Robert "Sput" Searight & Nate Werth of Snarky Puppy).

 Portrait Photographer: Anthony Valadez